Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control

-From these Lemmas and Assumptions, we can have the following theorem, which will be demonstrated in Appendix~\ref{appendix:inductive-generalization-gap}: \begin{theorem}[Theorem on Inductive generalization gap] Due to the influence of the generalization gap, the value of validate loss changes after global iterations.
+Subsequently, we derive the following theorem. \begin{theorem}[Theorem on inductive generalization gap] Due to the influence of the generalization gap, the value of the validation loss changes after global iterations.
 The number of global iterations required to achieve the global accuracy $\varrho$ with sampling rule $\mathcal{T}$ can be represented as

-where $\Psi$ is the generalization gap statement and is demonstrated in Equation~\eqref{eq:psi} and is demonstrated as:
+where $\Psi$ is the generalization gap statement and is demonstrated in Equation~\eqref{eq:psi} and is demonstrated as

-\end{theorem} The proposed theorem offers an alternative method for assessing the overall communication rounds of the FL system when the distributed devices $u \in \mathcal{U}$, are influenced by non-ideal data.
-This non-ideal data arises due to variations in sampling times represented as $k\times \tau$.
-Subsequently, we can establish a unified problem formulation for the FL system operating with non-ideal datasets.
+and $I\left(p\left(z|\Tilde{\mathrm{Z}}\right),p\left(z|\mathrm{Z}\right)\right)$ is a function of $k_u$ as in Eq.~\eqref{eq:information-usage}. \end{theorem} \begin{proof} The proof is demonstrated in Appendix~\ref{appendix:inductive-generalization-gap}: \end{proof} The proposed theorem offers an alternative method for assessing the overall communication rounds of the FCL system when distributed devices $u \in \{1,2,\dots, U\}$, are influenced by non-ideal data.
+This non-ideal data arises due to variations in sampling times represented as $k_u\times \tau_u$.
+By controlling $k_u$, we can reduce the generalization gap of the FCL system, thus, indirectly deal with the long-tailed learning (Def.~\ref{def1:long_tail_dis}) and limited data availability (Def.~\ref{def2:data_shortage}).
+Subsequently, we can establish a unified problem formulation for the FCL system specifically designed for deployment in RTS IoT networks.